hull/hull-js/DOCUMENTATION.md

 Capturing User Attributes

-## `Hull.traits(attributes)`
+## `Hull.identify(attributes)`

-The `Traits` method lets you record Attributes for a given user.
+The `identify` method lets you record Attributes for a given user.

 You can use this to store factual properties, such as "birthdate", "number of connectors" et. al.
-Traits let you segment your customers in the [Dashboard](http://dashboard.hullapp.io)
+Attributes let you segment your customers in the [Dashboard](http://dashboard.hullapp.io)

-The first time we detect a new trait name (which are called Attributes in the Hull dashboard), we will try to recognize it's type.
+The first time we detect a new attribute name (which are called Attributes in the Hull dashboard), we will try to recognize it's type.

 - We support the following types: `String`, `Number`, `Date`, `Array`
 - We infer the types of an attribute so you don't have to specify it.
 Number and String types are inferred on the type of the value.